BLavery/LIBtft144/README.md

-(As at initial release 14 Oct 2014, "virtual GPIO" V0.9.5 is unreleased.
-Only V0.9.0 is released.
- So use only on Raspberry Pi GPIO for now.)
+(Use only on Raspberry Pi GPIO for now.)